nunogabrielmonteiro/AzureStorageLogReader/README.md

 # AzureStorageLogReader

-It is a GUI Windows application (.Net 4.7.2 Windows Forms) that allows to read and export the Azure Storage Log files.
+It is a GUI Windows application (.Net 4.8) that allows to read and export the Azure Storage Log files.

 <b>Version 1.1.0.</b>